|

 Argues

-as surprising similarities, between Scott and Dickens, and
+as well as surprising similarities, between Scott and Dickens,

 and symbolist traditions in the European novel which they respectively